Why Theresa May should appoint a deputy prime minister

 May’s political capital has been dramatically weakened, but we believe that appointing a deputy could restore some of her standing.

-By replacing May at the TV leaders’ debate, it appears the home secretary, Amber Rudd, is in contention – and her appointment would address the miserable fact that no woman has yet been appointed deputy.

-Depending on May’s Machiavellian tendencies, she may even see merit in “rewarding” one of her key rivals with the deputyship in order to mollify them, particularly if she needs to dislodge them from a senior departmental position while still keeping them busy.
+Depending on May’s Machiavellian tendencies, she may see merit in “rewarding” one of her key rivals with the deputyship in order to mollify them, particularly if she needs to dislodge them from a senior departmental position while still keeping them busy.
 This was Macmillan’s tactic in appointing Richard Austen “Rab” Butler as his deputy in 1962, and Thatcher with her second – and less successful – deputy Howe.
-Look out for Boris Johnson or Michael Gove.
+Look out for Boris Johnson or Michael Gove – or perhaps even Amber Rudd.

+Looking back on historical precedent, Green would appear to be most like Michael Stewart, the deputy Harold Wilson turned to after the volatile George Brown resigned in 1968.
+Respected, though never really front rank – despite being Foreign Secretary – Stewart was the epitome of the deputy as a “safe pair of hands”.
+In the current situation, chances are May will need more than that.

-However, history would suggest someone less obviously in the running for the top job in future would prove a more likely success.
+History would suggest someone not obviously in the running for the top job in future would prove a likely success.
 Experienced, generally respected, no longer harbours ambitions for the top job, and not associated with one of the most calamitous election campaigns in recent times.
 Is William Hague busy?